Updated March 12, 2021

 - Limits: The employee can be paid up to 10 weeks at two-thirds their regular rate of pay, with a daily limit of $200 and aggregate limit of $10,000.

-For any employee who should receive an FFCRA pay type, click the button to expand the window to see additional Pay Items.
-In the Select Pay Type box, type FFCRA and you will see the three pay type options populate.
-Select the type appropriate for this employee, and click the blue Add Item button.
+For each employee who should receive an FFCRA pay type, click the button to expand the window to see additional Pay Items.

-If you are unsure whether the employee qualifies for FFCRA Sick, FFCRA Care, or FFCRA Expanded, you can review how these pay types are defined above.
+Tip: If you're not sure whether the employee qualifies for FFCRA Sick, FFCRA Care, or FFCRA Expanded, you can review how these pay types are defined above.

 To add the hours for the new pay item, click the blue pencil icon next to it.

 Note: You will only be able to enter hours dated April 1, 2020 or later.
-The FFCRA was made effective on April 1 and its provisions have been extended to March 31, 2021, per the Consolidated Appropriations Act of 2021.
+The FFCRA was made effective on April 1 and its provisions have been extended to September 30, 2021, per the American Rescue Plan of 2021.

-Once you have added any applicable FFCRA pay types to employees, you're ready to review and approve payroll as normal.
-Click the orange Review Payroll step to proceed.
+Once you have added all FFCRA pay types and amounts to employees, you're ready to review and approve payroll as normal.
+Click Review Payroll.

-Any added FFCRA pay types will show as their own line item in the wages summary for each employee.
+Any added FFCRA pay types will show as their own line item in the wages summary for each employee, with a total at the bottom.

 How tax credits for FFCRA payments are processed